Fred Young Submillimeter Telescope

 The Cerro Chajnantor Atacama Telescope (CCAT) is a proposed 25 m telescope that is intended to reveal the cosmic origins of stars, planets, and galaxies with its submillimeter cameras and spectrometers enabled by superconducting detector arrays.
-The telescope was originally called the Cornell Caltech Atacama Telescope, but due to lack of funding, the 25-metre telescope is currently on hold.
+The telescope was originally called the Cornell Caltech Atacama Telescope.

 The collaboration is building a smaller 6 m submillimeter/millimeter telescope, CCAT-prime, as a first step before pursuing the 25-metre CCAT at some (unknown) time in the future.
 CCAT-prime is based on a high-optical-throughput Crossed Dragone optical design, and the Simons Observatory large-aperture telescope uses the same optical design.
 CCAT-prime will be located at the same site and share similar mission as the full-sized CCAT, but naturally with reduced angular resolution compared to the 25-metre CCAT.

 On September 14, 2020, the CCAT-prime telescope was renamed to be the Fred Young Submillimeter Telescope (FYST) after Fred Young, a Cornell alumnus who has supported the telescope for about two decades with over US$16 million.